home

 Jan 20, 2011

-I'm in the process of rolling out a feature which will let developers see some basic usage statistics on their games via mogade.com.
+I'm in the process of rolling out a feature which will let developers see some basic usage statistics on their games in our game engine.
 The first phase was to make it so data could be collected, the next phase is to build the reporting UI.
 Of course, there's a phase in the middle which is to transform our data from raw statistics to actual reportable information.
 Since we are using mongodb we are doing our transformation via map reduce.
 Though our reports are basic, I thought I'd share some of the code since I know the topic is still exotic to a lot of developers.

 As far as the actual transformation goes, it doesn't really matter whether you do it in real time (when the user asks for the report) or as part of a job.
 The way we do it though is to run a job which caches the data (permanently).
 The first report that we generate, which is really the Hello World of map reduce, is the number of times the game is started per day.
 Data comes into a single collection (think of it as a table if you aren't familiar with mongodb) which basically has 2 fields: gameId and date.
 The collection is called hits.
 We want to transform this information into a daily_hits collection with the following fields: game_id, year, month, day, count.